RagtagOpen/cta-aggregator/README.md

 # CTA Aggregator

-The CTA Aggregator is a project to provide a platform-neutral source of truth for activism actions ranging from attending an event to getting informed about a piece of legislation.
+The CTA Aggregator is a project to provide a platform-neutral source of truth for activism actions ranging from attending a CTA to getting informed about a piece of legislation.

 It serves as a backend to other sites that permits them access to a broader